vesoft-inc/nebula/src/tools/importer/README.md

 > mvn clean package
 ```

-The `importer` jar package is under the target directory.
+The `Importer` jar package is under the target directory.

 ### Data File